Alan Gustafson: 2011–2017: Hendrick No. 24 car

 For the 2011 season, Rick Hendrick switched around crew chiefs on his teams.
-Gustafson was reassigned to Jeff Gordon's team, Gordon's previous crew chief Steve Letarte was moved to Dale Earnhardt Jr.'s team, and Lance McGrew moved from the #88 to replace Gustafson as Martin's crew chief.
+Gustafson was reassigned to Jeff Gordon's team, Gordon's previous crew chief Steve Letarte was moved to Dale Earnhardt Jr.'s team, and Lance McGrew moved from the No. 88 to replace Gustafson as Martin's crew chief.
 Over the course of the 2011 season, Gustafson helped Gordon back to victory lane three times at Phoenix, Pocono, and Atlanta.
-Gordon tied Cale Yarborough's 83 win mark at Phoenix, putting him 5th on NASCAR's All-Time Win List.
-Bobby Allison's and Darrell Waltrip's record of 84 wins for 3rd all time was passed as Gordon solely became number 3 with his 85th win at Atlanta.
+Gordon tied Cale Yarborough's 83 win mark at Phoenix, putting him fifth on NASCAR's All-Time Win List.
+Bobby Allison's and Darrell Waltrip's record of 84 wins for third all time was passed as Gordon solely became number 3 with his 85th win at Atlanta.
 Gustafson also helped Gordon to the 2011 Chase and finished 8th in the final point standings.
-In five seasons together, Gustafson and Gordon won 11 races, recorded 51 Top 5s and 97 Top 10s.
+In five seasons together, Gustafson and Gordon won 11 races, recorded 51 top-fives and 97 top-tens.

 In 2016, Gustafson began serving as Chase Elliott's crew chief.
-They finished the 2016 and 2017 seasons without scoring a win in the #24 car.
+They finished the 2016 and 2017 seasons without scoring a win in the No. 24 car.